RJ/bevygap/README.md

   (the gameserver ip+port will be a machine controlled by Edgegap, running your game server's docker image)

-## bevy_edgegap_gameserver
+## bevygap_gameserver

 A bevy plugin for the gameserver, which loads its deployment context from the edgegap API on boot, and connects to our NATS instance in order to lookup session information.
+Your gameserver should be a docker image that runs on Edgegap's infrastructure.

 When a player connects, we lookup the Edgegap session ID in NATS KV that corresponds to the `client_id` from the `ConnectToken`.